Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 Post-quantum encryption❌ Announced✅ Live (TutaCrypt)

-If your only question is “which encrypts my email?”, flip a coin.
-They both do it well.
+If your only question is “which one encrypts my email,” flip a coin.
+Both do it well.

 Where Proton Mail Wins